logan-tm/templates/ts-node-starter/README.md

 # TS Node Starter

 This repository serves as a barebones template for Node.js projects using TypeScript.
 It provides a minimal setup with basic functionality, formatting, and linting to help you kickstart your project.
+It contains only a single `main.ts` file with a console log.

 ## Features

 - **TypeScript**: Strongly typed JavaScript for better development experience.
 - **Node.js**: Lightweight and efficient runtime for building server-side applications.
-- **ESLint**: Linting for consistent code quality.
+- **Biome.js**: Code Formatting & Linting for consistent code quality.
-- **Prettier**: Code formatting for a clean and readable codebase.
-- **Nodemon**: Automatic server restarts during development.

 ## Getting Started